 Even though the core inflation has risen 2 percent over the past 12 months, economists said the Fed still has some wiggle room to ease monetary policy further if the recovery falters.

 The U.S. central bank is searching for more ways to boost growth and lower an unemployment rate that has stubbornly remained above 9 percent.
 It has already cut overnight lending rates to near zero and pumped $2.3 trillion into the economy.

 The Fed is unlikely to publicly crow about this CPI print, as headline inflation is still frustratingly high, but the easing in core inflation does validate the inflation forecast underpinning their recent policy moves, said Michael Feroli, an economist at JPMorgan in New York.

 Recent economic data have suggested the U.S. economy fared much better in the third quarter than it did in the first half of the year, lessening the pressure for more monetary stimulus.

 That positive tone on the economy was reinforced by a report from the Commerce Department on Wednesday that showed housing starts rose 15 percent to an annual rate of 658,000 units in September, well above economists' expectations for a 590,000-unit pace.

-Another report showed applications for home mortgages tumbled 14.9 percent last week as demand for both refinancing and purchases fizzled.
-[ID:nEFE7DA019]
+Another report showed applications for U.S. home mortgages tumbled 14.9 percent last week as demand for both refinancing and purchases fizzled.
+For details, see

 Financial markets largely shrugged off the data.
 U.S. stocks were mostly higher in late morning, while prices for longer-dated Treasury debt were marginally lower.
 The dollar was down against a basket of currencies.